Daweet/Daweet.github.io/_posts/2020-06-08-Sliding-On-Earth.md

 relative importance of parameters in our equation.
 Such analysis also help us identify the key parameters in controlling the physical system.

-Solution of Eq. ([eq:six]), provided below, informs us that the object will come to rest, cause of friction, before it reaches the equator.
+Solution of Eq.
+(6), provided below, informs us that the object will come to rest, cause of friction, before it reaches the equator.
 At the equator the angle $$\pi/2$$ , and for this to happen the coefficient of friction should be infinity.
 With that much of friction obviously the